Calculating Heat Loss: A Step-by-Step Guide

 Thermal bridging

-This is added to the calculation through a ‘Y-value’, which represents the total extra heat loss from thermal bridges.
+Thermal bridging is added to the heat loss calculation through a ‘Y-value’, which represents the total extra heat loss from thermal bridges.

 The final heat loss formula, considering all these factors, is: